zebullax/wg21/proposal.md

 # Introduction
 The current draft aims at getting the conversation and work started on supporting introspection of attributes.
 There is ongoing work to refine that draft, especially when it comes to motivating examples.

+## Earlier work
+While collecting feedback on this draft, we were redirected to [@P1887R1] as a pre existing proposal.
+In this paper the author discusses two topics 'user defined attributes' (also in [@P2565R0]) and reflection over said attributes.
+We believe the two topics need not be conflated together, both have intrinsic values on their own.
+We aim here to focus the discussion entirely on **standard** attributes reflection.

 # Motivation

 Attributes are used to great extent and there likely will be attributes added as the language evolve.